ctrl-exec - Security Operations

 bash echo "serial=DEADBEEF" >> /etc/ctrl-exec-agent/revoked-serials systemctl reload ctrl-exec-agent

-For fleet-wide distribution, use ctrl-exec run to push the serial append and SIGHUP to all remaining agents before the unpairing takes effect.
+For fleet-wide distribution, use ced run to push the serial append and SIGHUP to all remaining agents before the unpairing takes effect.

 4. Verify the serial appears in the revocation list on the affected agents: